deepanshs/mrsimulator/docs/simulator/spin_system/spin_system.rst

 At the heart of any ``mrsimulator`` calculation is the definition of a **SpinSystem** object describing the sites and couplings within a spin system.
+Each **Simulator** holds a list of **SpinSystem** objects which will be used to calculate the spectrum.
 We begin by examining the definition of a **Site** object.

 Site
 ''''